NIRF MBA Ranking 2025 To Be Released on September 4: Check Top B-Schools, Parameters & Past Year Trends

 If a transversal intersects two parallel lines, then each pair of interior angles on the same side of the transversal is complementary.
 (True/False)

-In the given figure, AB is parallel to CD, Then the value of measure of x is
+In the given figure, AB is parallel to CD, Then the value of the measurement of x is:

 Concepts Covered - 1